 Last month when MOMS looked at Aston Villa’s form it made for grim reading.
 With just one point from seven games, Villa were winless in 2017 and had the joint worst record of any team in the four English leagues.

-Their odds of around 8/1 for the play-offs quickly expanded and you’d have more chance of winning taking up online casino offers.
-Expectations of Villa making any kind of late play-off bid were written off.
+Their odds of around 8/1 for the play-offs quickly expanded and expectations of Villa making any kind of late play-off bid were written off.

 The finger of blame could have been pointed in several directions.
 For starters – the Villa boss not getting a style of play or his first XI down pat, poor preparation in covering for the African Cup of Nations, and trying to blood too many new players at one time.